jandroid-git/OpenAIRE-Knowledge-Graph-Explorer/documentation/project_pipeline.md

 ## Step one: Download the data
 - To start the project, you need to donwload the data local.
 The raw data is available as a ZIP archive and is very large - therefore it cannot be saved in the GitHub repository.
 Please download them yourself.
-Link: https://zenodo.org/records/14851262.
+Link: https://zenodo.org/records/14851262 (project.tar).
 Then unzipped the folder into data/original_projects_data_april2025/
 - To avoid unexpected errors, we’ve provided a "setup.py" script.
 Running this script will check that all required dependencies are installed and ready for use before executing any other scripts